SecondSonConsulting/Baseline/README.md

 The installation package also installs and loads a LaunchDaemon: `/Library/LaunchDaemons/com.secondsonconsulting.baseline.plist`

-The Baseline log can be found at `/usr/local/Baseline.log`
+Baseline logs can be found at `/var/log/Baseline/Baseline.log` and `/var/log/Baseline/DaemonOutput.log`

+## Self-Destructing
+Upon completion, Baseline deletes the following files and folders
+- `/usr/local/Baseline`
+- `/Library/LaunchDaemons/com.secondsonconsulting.baseline.plist`

+The only files which will be left behind are logs.